alvesalexsander/whatsappButton/README.md

 <br><br>
 new WhatsappButton('5522123456789', 'Could we help you?', 'We are at your service!
 Want help at choosing a wine?
 Any other thing we could help?', 'netWinez, could we help?', '1', '#6f2045', '#000000', '', 'https://fonts.googleapis.com/css?family=Satisfy&display=swap')<br><br>
 Then, you can call your created button on any .js file or in a <script> tag.
-*Compatible with Google Chrome, Mozilla Firefox, Microsoft Edge and the most modern browsers.*
+<br>*Compatible with Google Chrome, Mozilla Firefox, Microsoft Edge and the most modern browsers.*

 ------------------------------------------------